 Key Differences Between JSP and JSF

 Both are popular choices in the market; let us discuss some of the major difference:

-- JSF is a web-based application that is used to simplify development integration of web-based user interfaces.
+- JSF is a web-based application that is used to simplify the development integration of web-based user interfaces.
 While JSP is a Java-based technology used respectively in order to support software developers create dynamic web pages.

 - JSP must be compiled in Java bytecode in order to work properly.
-Whereas, JSF comprises various core features, including, but not limited to, Managed Beans, a template based component system, and two XML based tag libraries.
+Whereas JSF comprises various core features, including, but not limited to, Managed Beans, a template-based component system, and two XML based tag libraries.

 - JSF supports validator plus conversion, ajax.
 But, JSP does not.